Table of Contents

 Glyceraldehyde-3-phosphate dehydrogenase (GAPDH) forms the first “high-energy” intermediate in the 6th step of the pathway when its cofactor NAD+ is reduced to NADH.
 The enzyme places a phosphate group on the carbon in position 1 to yield 1,3-bisphosphoglycerate (1,3-BPG).
 In the 7th step of glycolysis, phosphoglycerate kinase (PGK) generates the first ATP by converting 1,3-BPG into 3-phosphoglycerate (3PG).

 The GAPDH and PGK reactions are coupled, allowing for a slightly unfavorable reaction to proceed in the forward direction.
 In other words, 1-3BPG conversion to 3PG releases enough free energy to pull the GAPDH reaction forward, even though the GAPDH reaction is endergonic.
-Another fact to note is that this formation of ATP does not involve oxygen, and is thus an example of substrate-level phosphorylation.
+Another fact to note is that this ATP formation does not involve oxygen, and is thus an example of substrate-level phosphorylation.

 In the 8th reaction of glycolysis, 3PG is converted to 2PG by an enzyme called phosphoglycerate mutase (PGM).
-Mutases are a class of enzymes that transfer functional groups from one position of a molecule to another.
+Mutases are a class of enzymes that transfers functional groups from one position of a molecule to another.
 Occasionally, 2,3-BPG, which is an intermediate in the mutase reaction, dissociates from the enzyme and binds to deoxyhemoglobin, thereby decreasing its affinity for oxygen.
 Enolase forms the second “high-energy” intermediate when 2PG is converted to phosphoenolpyruvate (PEP).
 In this 9th reaction, in which magnesium is used again, water is removed from the substrate.
-Fluoride inhibits glycolysis by blocking Enolase activity.
+Fluoride inhibits glycolysis by blocking enolase activity.

 The net total of ATP production for the pathway is + two ATP.
-From here, the NADH produced in a pathway can be converted back to NAD+ for further use by the formation of lactic acid, anaerobically; or converted to Acetyl-CoA for use in the Tricarboxylic Acid Cycle (Also called the TCA Cycle or Krebs Cycle) if oxygen is present.
+From here, the NADH produced in a pathway can be converted back to NAD+ for further use by the formation of lactic acid, anaerobically; or converted to Acetyl-CoA for use in the Tricarboxylic Acid Cycle (also called the TCA Cycle or Krebs Cycle) if oxygen is present.
 The 6th and 10th steps of the pathway (GAPDH and PK respectively) demonstrate how an exergonic reaction can be coupled to an endergonic reaction to “pull” intermediates through the pathway.